prashantrathi8579/Posix-Generic-Thread-Pool-in-Cpp-11/README.md

 ## Running TestThreadHandler ##
 1) cd test (TestThreadHandler binary is located)
-2) ./TestThreadHandler /path of the folder having music files to process
+2) ./TestThreadHandler "/path of the folder having music files to process"

  *Note: I added data folder which has some .wav files for the testing purpose.*